raoul2000/yii2-workflow/guide/events.md

 ## before vs after

 Each event fired by the *SimpleWorkflowBehavior* can be of 2 types : **before** or **after**.
-The difference between these type is that a handler attached to a *before* event is able to block the transition in progress by *invalidating* the event.
+The difference between these types is that a handler attached to a *before* event is able to block the transition in progress by *invalidating* the event.
 This is not possible for a handler attached to a "after* event.
+Using this feature it becomes possible to block a transition based on the result of a complex processing.

-In the example below, an event handler is attached to be invoked each time *before* a Post instance enters into the status 'W1/A'.
+In the example below, an event handler is attached to be invoked *before* a Post instance enters into the status 'W1/A'.
 This handler checks that the user who is performing the action has the appropriate permission and if not it *invalidates* the event : the
 Post instance will not be able to reach the status 'W1/A', the transition is blocked.